 A pretty sweet three-card strategy could look like this:

-- 6% back on up to $6,000 in groceries with the Blue Cash Preferred (compare card).
+- 6% back on up to $6,000 in groceries with the Blue Cash Preferred.

-- 4% back on dining and entertainment with the Capital One Savor Card (compare card).
+- 4% back on dining with the US Bank Altitude Go Card.

 - 3% back on gas with the Blue Cash Preferred.

-- 2% back on everything else with the Fidelity Rewards Visa Signature Card.
+- 2% back on everything else with the Citi Double Cash Card.

-The welcome offers after meeting minimum spending requirements in the first year for these three cards add up to $500.
+The welcome offers after meeting minimum spending requirements in the first year for these two cards that offer them add up to $500.
 You’ll have no annual fee in the first year, and a $95 annual fee for the Blue Cash Preferred card each year thereafter.

-- 5% back on rotating categories that change quarterly with the Chase Freedom card.
+- 5% back on rotating categories that change quarterly with the Chase Freedom Flex card.

 - 1.5% back on everything else with the Chase Freedom Unlimited Card.

 The Altitude Go card gives you 4% back on restaurants, 2% at grocery stores, gas stations, and streaming services.
 1% on all else plus a $15 annual streaming credit.
 No annual fee.